Doctor (2021 film): Plot

 Varun orchestrates a scenario where Mahaali and Killi act like they are kidnapping Padmini.
-Simultaneously, Padmini's family urge Terry to find her.
+Subsequently, Padmini's family urge Terry to find her.
 Terry traces Padmini's kidnapping to Varun, who is posing as a child trafficker masquerading as the owner of an ice cream parlour.
-Varun demands Terry to hand over a girl as compensation for saving Padmini.
-Varun had arranged for his friend, Colonel James Anderson and his commandos to apprehend Terry.
-Terry escorts Varun to his base of operations on a remote island.
-Varun discovers that Terry's victims are primarily underage girls.
-Realising that any action would endanger the kidnapped victims' lives, Varun calls off the operation despite James' protests.
+Varun demands Terry to hand over a girl as compensation for saving Padmini and arranges for his friend Colonel James Anderson and his commandos to apprehend Terry.
+However, after Terry escorts Varun to his base of operations on a remote island, Varun realizes that military action would endanger the kidnapped victims' lives.
+Despite James' protests, Varun calls off the operation.

-Determined to save the girls' lives, Varun initiates his backup plan.
-He negotiates a deal with Terry and Terry's father to ship a consignment of 40 girls to Don Pablo El-Fino, a Brazilian child-trafficking boss (in reality, Varun's father in disguise).
-Concurrently, Terry organises a meeting with his associates to discuss the upcoming deal; Melvin is among those in attendance.
-Varun discreetly orders Melvin to kill Terry; but the attempt is thwarted by Varun himself surprisingly so he can gain Terry's trust.
-Terry interrogates Melvin, learning about Alvin's abduction and that Melvin's actions were out of desperation.
-Melvin is unwilling to reveal the identity of Alvin's abductor so Terry kills him.
-Later, while going through the family profiles of the twins's latest kidnapping victims, Terry discovers Padmini's family and deduces Varun's plan.
+Determined to save the girls' lives, Varun negotiates a deal with Terry and Terry's father to ship a consignment of 40 girls to Don Pablo El-Fino, a Brazilian child-trafficking boss (in reality, Varun's father in disguise).
+Concurrently, Terry organizes a meeting with his associates to discuss the upcoming deal, with Melvin in attendance.
+Varun discreetly orders Melvin to kill Terry; but Varun himself thwarts the attempt in order to gain Terry's trust.
+Terry interrogates Melvin and learns about Alvin's abduction.
+Melvin is unwilling to reveal the identity of Alvin's abductor, so Terry kills him.

-Terry has Varun and the family apprehended and takes them to his island, intending to kill them.
+Later, while searching through the family profiles of the twins' latest victims, Terry discovers Padmini's family and deduces Varun's plan.
+Terry has Chinni and the group apprehended and takes them to his island, intending to kill them.
 However, Alvin appears, seeking revenge for Melvin's death.
-Alvin reveals he had abducted Terry's father and agrees to spare him in return for letting Varun and the family, along with all the other girls, leave.
-After they leave, Alvin kills Terry's father to avenge Melvin's death, and Terry kills him in retribution.
+Having abducted Terry's father, Alvin agrees to spare him in return for letting the group and the kidnapped girls leave.

+After the group leaves the Island, Alvin kills Terry's father to avenge Melvin's death, and Terry kills him in retribution.
 Elsewhere, Varun realises he has left a girl behind and returns to the island alone.
-Terry apprehends Varun and plans to murder the lone girl in front of him but James's team and Bhagat thwart them, who had infiltrated his base.
+Terry apprehends Varun and plans to murder the lone girl in front of him but is thwarted by James's team, who infiltrate the base in the nick of time.
 Varun escorts the girl to safety while James's team kills Terry and his henchmen.

 Three months later, Padmini reconciles with Varun, and they marry with their family and friends present.
+The police finally show up and say they found Chinnu's kidnapper Kamala Kannan.